rottakore/hello_world/README.md

 # A "Hello, world!" in Rust.
-This is a learning project, a Rust "Hello, world!" program with a pause function for you to see it properly in your screen without vanishing instantly.
+This is a learning project, a Rust "Hello, world!" program with a "press enter to continue" kind of thing for you to see it properly in your screen without vanishing instantly.

 # Download and Execution:
 - Go to "Releases" and download the latest "hello_world.exe" available;